-Our villas with pools are mostly nestled around the town of Corralejo on the north coast of Fuerteventura.
+Our villas with pools in Corralejo are mostly nestled around the town on the north coast of Fuerteventura.
 Bathed in sunshine and breezes, it feels incredibly family friendly with its vast sandy beaches, tall palm trees and nature reserve.
 The island's only waterpark is located here for family fun.
 Although you may prefer to cook at your villa, eating out is an easy-going affair in Fuerteventura with plenty of mouth-watering options on offer.
 Choose from a colourful collection of cafes, bars and restaurants dotted along the harbour and marina.

-How is the Food and Wine in the Canary Islands?
+How is the food and wine in the Canary Islands?

 Whether you decide to cook for yourself in your villa kitchen or head out to sample the local cuisine, you are in for a treat.
 Fresh from the sea and fertile volcanic slopes, the food in the Canary Islands is an absolutely delicious combination of flavours.

 Traditional dishes are undeniably Spanish with a blend of tasty twists from Africa and Latin America.
 From tapas and grilled fish to octopus and spicy 'mojo' sauce, it is all to die for.
 You must try the local wine too.
 Vineyards thrive in the volcanic hills, producing distinctive flavours.

 Familiar British tastes are catered for in supermarkets and restaurants, but do try more local options for a more authentic experience.
 Cautious eaters cannot resist the colourful seasonal fruit on offer.
 From juicy mangoes and bananas to papayas, it is all fresh and tasty.
 Lashings of ice cream and traditional chocolate dipped 'churros' may end up being a regular family treat too.